khjune6421/Portfolio/README.md

 ## Game Play Image
 <img width="2525" height="883" alt="Image" src="https://github.com/user-attachments/assets/1c6b001c-2fcd-4ee1-a558-2a6d517e1e41" />

+## Trivia

+was super fun to make, learned a lot about procedural generation and pathfinding algorithms but maze generation and algorithms are very limited.
+Still a lot of room for improvement.

 ## Sample code (Recursive Backtracking Maze generation algorithm)
 ```csharp
 using System.Collections;